 If you have a number of different debts, including credit cards, car loans, personal loans and the like, you may find it difficult and time-consuming to keep up with all of your monthly payments.
 It can also be quite stressful to have a different bill due almost every day.
-In cases like this, debt consolidation might be the right choice for you.
+In cases like this, you might want to consider consolidating debt.

 However, you may be worried about the risk of putting your home, business or other valuables up as collateral.
 This is where unsecured debt consolidation comes into play.
 With an unsecured loan, you do not have to have any collateral; instead, you obtain the loan based solely on your creditworthiness.